Lazzollin/dungeonOfTheFacha/README.md

     In order to be able to run the game on your new bot, you'll need a bot token, this is a randomly generated string that allows your bot to communicate with Discord.

-    To get your token, go to the [Discord developer portal](https://discord.com/developers/applications), go to your app, and then navigate to bot, you'll see a "Click to reveal token" and under that, a button that says **"Copy"**, click that button, and boom, you hava a token.
+    To get your token, go to the [Discord developer portal](https://discord.com/developers/applications), go to your app, and then navigate to bot, you'll see a "Click to reveal token" and under that, a button that says **"Copy"**, click that button, and boom, you have a token.

   * IV - Using your new token

     To use your new token, go to the game folder you cloned earlier, and the **"token.js"** file, on any text editor you want, to keep it simple you can open it with Notepad, if you're using windows, Vi if you're on Linux (Or whatever text editor you have as default, probably if your using linux you kinda know what you're doing) or TextEdit if you're on MacOS.

-    The "token.js" is very straightforward, just replace the 'YOUR_TOKEN' with, you guessed it, your token, then save the file and your ready to go.
+    The "token.js" is very straightforward, just replace the 'YOUR_TOKEN' with, you guessed it, your token, then save the file and you're ready to go.

   * V - Running the bot